ArjunaCluster/ArjunaUsers/index.md

 ## Support

-If you encounter an issue using Arjuna, please [open an issue], and let us know.
+If you encounter an issue using Arjuna, please [open an issue] and let us know.
-We'll do our best to get it sorted out.
+We will do our best to get it sorted out.

 [open an issue]: https://github.com/ArjunaCluster/ArjunaUsers/issues/

-If you're having trouble and just want to talk to someone, we recommend sending an email to the list server: <arjuna-users@lists.andrew.cmu.edu>.
+If you are having trouble and want to talk to someone, we recommend sending an email to the list server: <arjuna-users@lists.andrew.cmu.edu>.

 ## Contributing